Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 From a data warehouse point of view, Master Data fields are critical dimensions which change slowly, but not the facts about those dimensions.

-A Matrix or Dictionary can help identify Master Data.
+A Matrix or Dictionary can help identify Master Data by categorising data entities against key headers:

+* Business Value
+* Volatility
+* Re-usability
+* Complexity

+![A table of fields, scored by MDM indicators]‌(../../media/mdm-field-eval.png)
+> Schedlbauer, M. (2019) Master Data Management, shipzero.
+[Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241)

 ### 3. Identify & Evaluate Data Sources